hellovoidworks/heard-app/database/populate_letters/README.md

 ## Notes

 - The scripts automatically assign categories to the posts based on content analysis
-- User IDs for letter authors are either specified in the `USER_IDS` array or randomly selected from existing users in the database
+- User IDs for letter authors must be specified in the `USER_IDS` array in the script files
 - Display names are generated as fake usernames for all letters
 - The content is cleaned to remove URLs and Reddit-specific formatting